David-H-bit/ToDo-list/README.md

 ## Project Status

-This is a **work-in-progress** todo application with core functionality implemented.
-The basic task management system is functional, but several features are still in development.
+This is a **finished** todo application with core functionality implemented.

-## Known Issues / limitations

-- LocalStorage does not work as of right now

-## Planned Features

-- 🔲 **Data Persistence**: Save tasks to localStorage
-- 🔲 **Task Categories**: Better organization and tagging system
-- 🔲 **Overdue warning**: highlight in task if due date/time is almost overdue
-- 🔲 **Limit indicators**: limits and requirement for task/list names, due date,...
-- 🔲 **Other**: Undo for recent deletes, Keyboard shortcuts, Character limit indicators,

 ## Technologies Used